Konrad Adenauer: Leader in Cologne

 He established a good working relationship with the postwar British military authorities, using them to neutralize the workers' and soldiers' council that had become an alternative base of power for the city's left wing.
 During the Weimar Republic, he was president of the Prussian State Council from 1921 to 1933, which was the representation of the provinces of Prussia in its legislature.

-A major debate had occurred within his Centre Party since 1906 regarding the question of whether it should "leave the tower" (i.e. allow Protestants to join, becoming a multi-faith party) or "stay in the tower" (i.e. continue to be a Catholic-only party).
+A major debate had occurred within his Centre Party since 1906 regarding the question of whether it should "leave the tower" (i.e., allow Protestants to join, becoming a multi-faith party) or "stay in the tower" (i.e., continue to be a Catholic-only party).
 Adenauer was one of the leading advocates of "leaving the tower", which led to a dramatic clash at the 1922 Katholikentag, the annual meeting of German Catholics under the presidency of Adenauer.
 Cardinal Michael von Faulhaber publicly admonished Adenauer for wanting to take the Zentrum "out of the tower".

 In mid-October 1923, the Chancellor Gustav Stresemann announced that Berlin would cease all financial payments to the Rhineland and that the new currency Rentenmark, which had replaced the now worthless Mark, would not circulate in the Rhineland.
 To save the Rhineland economy, Adenauer opened talks with the French High Commissioner Paul Tirard in late October 1923 for a Rhenish republic in a sort of economic union with France which would achieve Franco-German reconciliation, which Adenauer called a "grand design".
 At the same time, Adenauer clung to the hope that the Rentenmark might still circulate in the Rhineland.
 Adenauer's plans came to naught when Stresemann, who was resolutely opposed to Adenauer's "grand design", which he viewed as borderline treason, was able to negotiate an end to the crisis on his own.

+In 1921, he was suggested as a possible candidate for Chancellor, but his insistence on a majority government prevented this from happening.
 In 1926, the Zentrum suggested Adenauer becoming Chancellor, an offer that he was interested in but ultimately rejected when the German People's Party insisted that one of the conditions for entering into a coalition under Adenauer's leadership was that Gustav Stresemann stay on as Foreign Minister.
 Adenauer, who disliked Stresemann as "too Prussian," rejected that condition.